Fpoittevin/Mareu/README.md

 ## Presentation
 MaReu is an application for managing meeting rooms and schedules.

+## Requirements

+This application run on the API 21 or more.

 ## Installation

 * Clone or Download the project from https://github.com/Fpoittevin/Mareu.git